 Cephalopods are an advanced form of mollusk (snails, slugs, clams etc).
 Mollusks have evolved their one foot into the numerous tentacles that make the Cephalopods stand out from the rest of the sea creatures.

 They are also known as inkfish due to their unique ability to squirt ink out from their siphons.
 Siphons are what cephalopods use to propel themselves through the water, and it is also where they expel their waste.
 The ink is used as a distraction; so any predators will go after it instead of the cephalopod.
 Most of the ink is actually made up of of the cephalopod’s mucus!

 Cephalopods have three hearts and copper-based instead of iron-based blood, causing it to be blue.
 They can be very social animals, but also can be aggressive to each other and even cannibalize.
-But they still are generally friendly, and have been known to play and interact with humans.
+But they still are generally friendly, and have been known to play and interact with humans and other animals.